 Keeps the little bugs from getting under your hide.

-ursen about 7 years ago
+ursen over 7 years ago

 I like where I live, no hurricanes, the hollers keep us from tornadoes, I live far enough up a hill to keep away from the flash floods.
 Heavy snows almost non existent.
 I am on 22 acres of woods by myself, yet within 15 mins of a small city.
 I keep a natural balance so few mosquitos too.

-Gary Reeder about 7 years ago
+Gary Reeder over 7 years ago

 lions and tigers and bears!, Oh my!

-Ahuehuete about 7 years ago
+Ahuehuete over 7 years ago

 Don’t worry, Janis.
 FEMA will help you rebuild after a hurricane flattens the house.

-kinsler33 about 7 years ago
+kinsler33 over 7 years ago

 For many years there have been sporadic efforts to make the Mississippi Gulf Coast more like Florida to attract tourists.
 But royal palms and orange trees just won’t survive there, any more than they will in northern Florida, where the tourists expect white sand and palm trees but get red clay and pines.
 There seems to be a rather sharp line separating sub-tropical south Florida from the slightly-chillier remainder of the state.